HaniaAhmed14/ViroNia/README.md

-# ViroNia: HCV Protein Classification Model
+# ViroNia: HCV Protein Prediction Model
-Welcome to the HCV Protein Classification Model!
+Welcome to the HCV Protein Prediction Model!
 This project aims to classify different types of HCV (Hepatitis C Virus) proteins using a machine learning model.
 Here’s a straightforward guide to understanding and using this project.

 **What is this Project?**